 When Should I Have My Breast Reconstruction?

-Some women begin reconstruction on the same day as their mastectomy, while other patients wait until their post-operative chemotherapy and radiation therapy is finished before starting a reconstruction.
+Some women begin reconstruction on the same day as their mastectomy, while others wait due to personal preferences or the specifics of their cancer treatment.
 The right timing for you will depend on a host of different factors, including:

 - Your current health